usernameeReal/dank-vm/BUILDING.md

 Let me know what crazy operating systems you get it to run on, though!

+And if you've managed to get a port building constantly, Consider contributing to either the repo or the wiki.

 ### Caveats, Gotya's and Errata
 As of writing, there are no known compiler issues that are affect all platforms.

-For windows users, libvncserver's conflicting definitions still are an issue.
+For windows users, libvncserver's conflicting definitions still are an issue, yet can be fixed using the included autopatcher script.